 According to ComputerScience.org, the percentage of modern computer science female professionals is only 20%.
 However, in this article you will see how the impact women have made in computer science greatly outweighs that small percentage.

 Today, we'll discuss the works of 15 famous women in technology.
 Here are a few household names to know!
 If you're ready to begin your own computer science journey, be sure to check out our award-winning free coding classes for kids designed by Google and Stanford experts.
+Most students start with our fun beginner-friendly coding class, where they learn to make cool games!

 Who is a significant female computer scientist?